ManticoreGamesInc/platform-documentation/src/references/events_hooks.md

     ```lua linenums="1"
     -- Client script

-    Events.Connect("RoundCompleted", function(roundEndTime)
+    local function RoundCompleted(roundEndTime)
         print("Round Completed", roundEndTime)
-    end)
+    end

+    Events.Connect("RoundCompleted", RoundCompleted)
     ```

 - `Events.BroadcastToPlayer`

-    This function broadcasts the event to a specific client over the network and fires all listeners attached on the client.
+    This function broadcasts the event to a specific client over the network and fires all listeners attached to the client.
 The first argument specifies the **Player** who will receive the event.
 The arguments after the event name will be passed to the listener on the client.
 The function returns a result code and a message.
 This is a networked event so will count against the receiving player's rate limits.

     ```lua linenums="1"
+    -- Client script

+    local function Say(message)
+        print(message)
+    end

+    Events.Connect("OnJoinSay", Say)

+    ```lua linenums="1"
     -- Server script
     -- Broadcast to the player when they join the game.

-    Game.playerJoinedEvent:Connect(function(player)
+    local function OnPlayerJoined(player)
         Events.BroadcastToPlayer(player, "OnJoinSay", "Welcome")
-    end)
+    end

+    Game.playerJoinedEvent:Connect(OnPlayerJoined)
     ```

-    ```lua linenums="1"
-    -- Client script

-    Events.Connect("OnJoinSay", function(message)
-        print(message)
-    end)
-    ```

 - `Events.BroadcastToServer`

-    This function broadcasts the event to the server from the client over the network and fires all listeners attached on the server.
+    This function broadcasts the event to the server from the client over the network and fires all listeners attached to the server.
 Any arguments after the event name are passed to the listener on the server.
 The function returns a result code and a message.
 This is a networked event so will count against the rate limit for the server.

     ```lua linenums="1"
     -- Client script